Kilbau/LEO_Tools/README.md

 ## HDA Naming Reference:
-follow this naming reference to have a consitent workflow!
+Follow this naming reference to have a consitent workflow!

 File Name: [type]_[hdaName]_v[xxx].hda